Deployment

 Environments

-• Stage: Deployed from master branch of tb-website-builds
+• Stage: Built from master branch

-• URLs: www-stage.thunderbird.net, start-stage.thunderbird.net, updates-stage.thunderbird.net, stage.tb.pro
+• URLs: www-stage.thunderbird.net, start-stage.thunderbird.net, updates-stage.thunderbird.net, stage.tb.pro, roadmaps-stage.thunderbird.net

-• Production: Deployed from prod branch of tb-website-builds
+• Production: Built from prod branch

-• URLs: www.thunderbird.net, start.thunderbird.net, updates.thunderbird.net, tb.pro
+• URLs: www.thunderbird.net, start.thunderbird.net, updates.thunderbird.net, tb.pro, roadmaps.thunderbird.net

-Triggering Deployments
+Triggering Builds and Deployments

-Manual Deployment (GitHub UI)
+Manual (GitHub UI)

 1. Go to the Actions tab

-2. Select “Deploy to Fargate” workflow
+2. Select “Build and Deploy” workflow

 3. Click “Run workflow”